intel/ai-reference-models/benchmarks/object_detection/tensorflow/rfcn/README.md

 ```

 5. Clone the [intelai/models](https://github.com/intelai/models) repo.
-This repo has the launch script for running benchmarking.
+This repo has the launch script for running the model.

 ```
 $ git clone https://github.com/IntelAI/models.git